 - waits at the designated stop and crosses the street as instructed by the bus driver

 Those not following the above rules will receive a bus citation.
-They may lose their right to be transported to and from school.
+They may lose their right to be transported to and from school if unable to follow the bus safety protocols.
 If there are bus schedule problems, please call the district transportation office at 503-356-4200.